anegg0/gr0wing-hugo/content/posts/2014-10-27-really-happens-close-facebook-account.md

 ## And you get a lot of free-time, A LOT

-Without Facebook, you suddenly have so much time you can learn to speak Mandarin, work out, spend an hour calling random people on the phone or watch &#8220;<a href="http://www.amazon.com/gp/product/0783225903/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0783225903&linkCode=as2&tag=grotherooofha-20&linkId=IO5DHSDMM5STMW3E" target="_blank">Brazil</a>&#8221; for  the 46th time.
+Without Facebook, you suddenly have so much time you can learn to speak Mandarin, work out, spend an hour calling random people on the phone or watch "<a href="http://www.amazon.com/gp/product/0783225903/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0783225903&linkCode=as2&tag=grotherooofha-20&linkId=IO5DHSDMM5STMW3E" target="_blank">Brazil</a>" for  the 46th time.
 It&#8217;s almost obscene how much time 24 hours actually is without social media.

 What was I really doing on Facebook that took so much time?
 I&#8217;m still a bit disturbed when I think of all these long hours scrolling down, hoping for a comforting message or a mind-blowing post that never came.